Autumn 2019 course schedule

-These are the Andrew Robson courses which are currently scheduled for the summer “term” in Oxford.
+These are the Andrew Robson courses which are currently scheduled for the autumn”term” in Oxford.
 Others may be added in due course.
-To book a place simply email me (email@example.com) with your request.
+To book a place simply email me (firstname.lastname@example.org) with your request.
 I will confirm your place by return, including further details of how to pay.
 All courses are subject to a minimum number of attendees.
 Most will be held at the North Oxford Assocation in Summertown, north Oxford (where plenty of parking is available).
-Please note there will be no lessons in the week beginning May 27th (which is also half term for most), as I shall be away that week.
+Please note there will be no Thursday lesson on October 3rd, as I shall be away that day.

 See also the seminar pages for details of our one-off topic seminars (mainly on bidding conventions).
-If you see a course listed on the courses page, but it is not yet scheduled or listed on this page, don’t hesitate to let me know (email firstname.lastname@example.org) and I shall endeavour to find others who want the same thing and arrange to offer the course as soon as we can find a suitable time and venue.
+Popular topics include signalling in defence, Roman Key Card Blackwood, Weak Twos and transfer biddings.
+If you see a course listed on the courses page, but it is not yet scheduled or listed on this page, don’t hesitate to let me know (email email@example.com) and I shall endeavour to find others who want the same thing and arrange to offer the course as soon as we can find a suitable time and venue.

 Venue to be confirmed

 I am happy to be offering another Beginners course for those who have no experience of the game and wish to try it out for the first time.
 This course, uniquely, has a trial first lesson: if you decide you don’t like the game, or how we teach it (impossible to believe, I know!), there will be no further financial commitment on your part.
 So do come and try us out.
-The first trial lesson is provisionally scheduled for 11.45am on Thursday May 2nd in Summertown, Oxford.
+No partner required.
+The first trial lesson is provisionally scheduled for 9.30am on September 16th in Summertown, Oxford.

 This is an ideal course for those who have either completed a Beginners course or have a little learning from a previous bridge experience.
 We take you further into the basics of bidding and play, schooling you in best practice and Andrew Robson’s step by step approach.
 You can see the content of the course by following this link.
 Venue to be confirmed shortly.

-This is the ideal follow up for those many of you who have attended the Essential course already, but will also suit anyone who understands the basics of bidding and play but wants to take the next step up – see this link for more details.
-The Essential Extra course gives you the chance to practise and revise all the things that you have learnt so far, with a particular emphasis on the play of the cards.
+This is one of Andrew Robson’s most popular courses – many people take it more than once – and is the ideal course for those who are ready to improve their game and have a basic understanding of bridge from a beginners or next step course – see this link for more details.
+The Essential course gives you the chance to practise and revise all the things that you have learnt so far, with a particular emphasis on the play of the cards.
 Venue: the North Oxford Association, Summertown, Oxford OX2 7DP.

-By popular request I am repeating this course on Thursday mornings from 9.30 to 11.30.
-Ideal for anyone who has completed either the Essential or the Improver course.
+By popular request I am repeating this course on Thursday mornings from 9.30 am.
+Ideal for anyone who has completed the Essential or wants to refresh.
 It includes lessons on transfers, Blackwood, pre-emptive bids and Stayman, among other bidding tools, as well as six carefully constructed practice hands per lesson.
 This course is sure to take your game up to another level.
 Lesson by lesson details here.
 Venue: the North Oxford Association, Summertown, Oxford OX2 7DP.

 Time and venue to be confirmed